 Installation on a RedHat/CentOS LinuxInstall first the EPEL repository and then install Monitorix using

-yumfails installing one or more of these packages, then you could try to get them manually from these two additional repositories:
+yumfails installing one of the packages (probably in EL4 or EL5 only), then you could try to get them manually from this additional repository:

 - Keep your systems clean from permanent installations of third party repositories.

 - Keep these repositories always as disabled and only enable them when required.

 Once succesfully installed, take a look into the configuration file